beatcoinpl/Private-API/README.md

 * API URL is https://beatcoin.pl/api
 * API method is POST.
 * Remember to use SHA512!
-* API is limited: 1 req/s.
+* API is limited: 1 req/2s.
+* if you see error 429 - please slow down ;-) It means, that your script is using too many requests!

 PHP configuration example:
 ```